hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## From mess to clarity
+* Mess and mucking around and headaches.. for 4 days
+* Emergence of clarity after finding the right 'mindset' of artist painting
+* Big factor of this was me not group concepts together into functions and instead just applying things randomly in a process
+* **Group concepts together, isolate input and outputs**
+* Math, especially my MAPranaly is similar to program for the mind.
+  * It is a way of grouping concepts together to describe something or see what can come out
+  * It is a story, an art

 ## Re organize
 * I think at least once a month, I should spend time to reorganize and regroup